carmenbianca/report-liferay/report.md

 co-operation with Matija, a shortlist was created.
 The shortlist consists of:

 - ClearlyDefined
-- FOSSID
 - FOSSology
-- OSS Review Toolkit
 - REUSE
 - ScanCode
 - SW360

+FOSSID and OSS Review Toolkit were also on the shortlist, but have been removed for want of time.

 The method of evaluating these solutions is a simple linear path: